Ensono/amido.github.io/docs/workloads/azure/data/getting_started/core_data_platform_deployment_azure.md

 stacks-cli interactive
 ```

-The majority of the questions are self-explanatory; please refer to the **Stacks.CLI.Manual** for further detail, however the following two will define the type of target project.
+The majority of the questions are self-explanatory; please refer to the **Stacks.CLI.Manual** for further detail, however the following two will define the type of the target project.

 | Question                                      | Required value for data project |
 |-----------------------------------------------|---------------------------------|